ReasonOnFaith/ReasonOnFaith.github.io/_posts/2016-03-31-dialog-with-ahmadi-muslims.markdown

 At family gatherings, I often have the elder uncles in their 60's and 70's talking about religion.
 I don't jump in because I know that they unfortunately, don't have the capacity to engage.
 Often times, it's a simple language barrier with English.
 They weren't raised in a culture of critical thought.
 They hear something critical of Islam and talk over the person speaking.

-At the same time, I'm uncomfortable pretending to be someone who although not religious, has nothing to say on these topics.
+At the same time, I'm no longer comfortable pretending to be someone who although not religious, has nothing to say on these topics.
+Quite the contrary, I'm passionate about my positions and beliefs.

 I think many, many Ahmadi Muslims (and Muslims generally), can relate.